 No. 30: Michael Chavis (Boston Red Sox)

 If you want a hail-mary speculative pick at 2B, Michael Chavis isn’t a bad option.
-He seems to have the inside track on the Red Sox starting second base role, and still holds some pedigree as a first-round pick in 2014.
-He has 25-30 homer upside, but will need to improve on his 33% strikeout rate to really take advantage of the opportunity for playing time.
+He’ll likely split time at second base and first base this year, and still holds some pedigree as a first-round pick in 2014.
+He has 25-30 homer upside over a full season, but will need to improve on his 33% strikeout rate to really take advantage of the opportunity for playing time.
 However, due to Shiny New Toy Syndrome, Chavis has an ADP in the 19th or 20th round.
 You may have to pay more than a last-round pick for Chavis, but if you believe in the upside, he could certainly turn a profit at that price.

 Photo by William Purnell/Icon Sportswire | Adapted by Justin Paradis (@freshmeatcomm on Twitter)